 Atlantic Cape offers students who have eligible excess financial aid funds a Follett bookstore account for their book advances.
 The College does not issue paper "book checks."
 Eligible students will be notified when funds become available.
-Students may then view this information by logging into their Atlantic Cape Student WebAdvisor Self-Service account, selecting "Bookstore Charge Transactions" under the Financial Aid tab.
+Students may then view this information by logging into their Atlantic Cape Self-Service account, selecting "Financial Info", "Student Finance", and then "My Bookstore Available Funds".